Asylum lawyer employed by Germany released by Turkish court | DW | 12.03.2020

 Read more: Deportation laws in Germany — what you need to know

 According to Germany's Federal Criminal Police Office (BKA), Turkish authorities seized sensitive documents pertaining to 83 asylum applicants in the initial raid on Yilmaz's office.
-The BKA reports that family members are also named in the documents.
+The BKA reported that family members were also named in the documents.
 Documents from a further 300 cases were also seized from the lawyer's office in a subsequent search, according to the BKA.
-Asylum applicants generally include detailed information about which routes they fled along and people from whom they received assistance, as well as those who may have harbored them along their journeys.
-The German government now fears that Turkish authorities could use such information to go after the friends and relatives of people who applied for asylum.
+Asylum applicants generally included detailed information about which routes they fled along and people from whom they received assistance, as well as those who may have harbored them along their journeys.
+The German government feared that Turkish authorities could use such information to go after the friends and relatives of people who applied for asylum.

 Read more: Climate change could be grounds for asylum, UN rights body says